aspiringsecurity/Web3KinematicsTools/README.md

 We are developing an on-chain Kinematics engine using PyBox2D library and measuring user analytics on-chain using an OSS spreadsheet on Optimism namely OPCalc.
 Details and references on Optimism Usage and Interaction:

 a.
-Optimism based low-code spreadsheet to facilitate measurement of on-chain user analytics and engagement, visualization and leaderboard statistics: We are developing a user analytics and leaderboard template on Optimism based low-code spreadsheet maintained by us for Optimism DeSci projects: please visit https://github.com/aspiringsecurity/Web3KinematicsTools/tree/main/web3kinematicsdev/optimism-calc-analytics-dao
+Web3 Kinematics tools and integration using Optimism MUD starter kit: https://github.com/aspiringsecurity/Web3KinematicsTools/tree/main/web3kinematicsdev and https://github.com/aspiringsecurity/Web3KinematicsTools/tree/main/web3kinematicsdev/optimism-mud-dev-tools

 b.
-Web3 Kinematics tools and integration using Optimism MUD starter kit: https://github.com/aspiringsecurity/Web3KinematicsTools/tree/main/web3kinematicsdev
+Optimism based low-code spreadsheet to facilitate measurement of on-chain user analytics and engagement, visualization and leaderboard statistics: We are developing a user analytics and leaderboard template on Optimism based low-code spreadsheet maintained by us for Optimism DeSci projects: please visit https://github.com/aspiringsecurity/Web3KinematicsTools/tree/main/web3kinematicsdev/optimism-calc-analytics-dao

 Future Goals: We wish to use a variety of Web3 tools in Optimism to enable: